-- Use a long, blunt-end tool to round out the corner curves; a long knitting needle or chopstick works well.
+- Use a long, blunt-end tool to round out the corner curves; a long knitting needle, chopstick or point turner works well.

 - Fold in the raw edges of the opening so they are flush with the sewn seam.
 Finger press.
 Pin in place.

 - Hand stitch the opening closed.
 Cuddle is great for hiding hand stitching; it simply disappears into the nap.